Chicken Salad—So Easy to Make!

 Chicken Salad on a freshly baked bun

-This is how we made our bread for this tasty concoction, using this very simple recipe.
+This is how I made our bread for this tasty concoction, using this very simple recipe.
 It's also good served as a scoop atop a regular green salad.

-Coming up: The ingredients and how to make a tasty quick meal!
+Coming up: The ingredients and how to make a tasty quick chicken salad meal!

 Ingredients for Chicken Salad